HDest-Community/Merchant/README.md

 ### Known Issues
 ---
 - Merchants can block some paths sometimes.
 Grab them or pick them up to move them out of the way.
+- Tiberium crystals can block some paths.
+Either shoot a path through them or climb them.